 - Dynamic Sitelink Extensions: A link to a popular offering or piece of content on your website.

-- Dynamic Structured Extensions: Shows additional information about various categories of your website.
+- Dynamic Structured Extensions: This Shows additional information about various categories of your website.

 There is always room for improvement, especially with underperforming PPC campaigns.
-It’s not beneficial to abandon or pause or delete a PPC campaign just because its low performance.
-You should try to understand underperforming keywords and how to better optimize them.
-How to create dynamic landing pages and utilizing Ad Extensions to convert more users.
+It’s not beneficial to abandon or pause or delete a PPC campaign just because of its low performance.
+Blue Water Marketing can help you understand underperforming keywords and how to better optimize them.
+How to create dynamic landing pages and utilize Ad Extensions to convert more users.